Your cart is currently empty!

 The Role of Clinical Trials in Advancing Breast Cancer Treatment

-Clinical trials are pivotal in improving breast cancer outcomes, from identifying effective treatments to understanding the disease better.
+Clinical trials are pivotal in improving health outcomes, from identifying effective treatments to understanding the disease better.
 Historically, clinical trials have revolutionized treatment options, with key breakthroughs such as:

-2. Herceptin Trials (1990s): The introduction of trastuzumab (Herceptin) for HER2-positive breast cancer marked a milestone.
-Before its discovery, HER2-positive breast cancer was extremely aggressive with poor survival rates.
+- Herceptin Trials (1990s): The introduction of trastuzumab (Herceptin) for “HER2-positive” breast cancer marked a milestone.
+Before its discovery, this type of cancer was extremely aggressive with poor survival rates.
 Clinical trials showed that Herceptin, combined with chemotherapy, improved survival dramatically.

 Current and Future Clinical Trials